seinecle/linux-security-tutorials/docs/generated-html/subdir/gf-en_temp_slides.md

 Add a tunnel for port 17438 in your SSH connection.
 Restart your SSH connection.

-In the browser, got to `http://localhost:17438`
+Go back to /opt/app-server/glassfish-4/glassfish/bin and ./asadmin

+ start-domain

+If you tunneled the port 17438 in your SSH, you can now go to `http://localhost:17438`

 ==  !